Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers: Introduction

 This paper reports the first local quantitative measurements in compressible turbulence in the Variable Density and Speed of Sound Vessel (VDSSV), along with details of its design principles and capabilities.
-We generate compressible flow states from which we extract turbulence quantities of interest such as correlations on large scales, turbulent Mach number profiles, Kolmogorov constants, spectra, and their evolution with Mach number.
+We describe the turbulent jet flow produced within our facility and its evolution with Mach number to benchmark the conditions in which the turbulence develops.
+We generate a compressible flow and report quantities including two-point correlations, turbulent Mach number profiles, Kolmogorov constants, spectra, and their evolution with Mach number.
 We then compare our results with previous work.